tejaldbhatti/lab-handling-data-imbalance-classification/readme.md

 # Lab | Handling Data Imbalance in Classification Models

-For this lab and in the next lessons we will use the dataset 'Healthcare For All' building a model to predict who will donate (TargetB) and how much they will give (TargetD).
+For this lab and in the next lessons we will use the dataset 'Healthcare For All' building a model to predict who will donate (TargetB) and how much they will give (TargetD) (will be used for lab on Friday).
 You will be using `files_for_lab/learningSet.csv` file which you have already downloaded from class.

 ### Scenario